Network resilience: Conclusions and future perspectives

 \subsection{Conclusions}

-Resilience has long been recognized as a defining property of many dynamical complex systems \cite{holling1973resilience}, and network resilience has already become a new emerging sub-field in network science \cite{gao2016universal}.
-In this report, we have reviewed several primary theoretical tools and empirical studies to analyze the resilience of both low- and high-dimensional systems.
-To quantify the resilience of a complex system, we first need to uncover its dynamics, which are usually modeled as ordinary differential equations.
-For low-dimensional networks, we could detect their attractors by calculating the fixed points of the equations \cite{scheffer1993alternative, mumby2007thresholds}, and use the quasi-potential landscape to show the trajectory of transitions between different attractors \cite{waddington2014strategy, fang2018cell}.
-For high-dimensional networks, in addition to the traditional linearization method \cite{koopman1931hamiltonian, korda2018linear}, dimension-reduction method based on mean-field theory has been verified as a powerful tool to predict the tipping points \cite{gao2016universal, jiang2018predicting}; or we could use the changes in network structure as early warning signals for the regime shifts \cite{chen2012detecting, yang2018dynamic}.
+Resilience has long been recognized as a defining property of many dynamical complex systems \cite{holling1973resilience}.
+Moreover, network resilience has already become a new emerging subfield in network science \cite{gao2016universal}.
+This report reviews several primary theoretical tools and empirical studies that analyze the resilience of complex networked systems.
+To quantify a complex system's resilience, we first need to uncover its dynamics, which are usually modeled as ordinary differential equations.
+We could detect the attractors in low-dimensional systems by calculating the fixed points of the equations \cite{scheffer1993alternative, mumby2007thresholds} and use the quasi-potential landscape to show the trajectories of transitions between different attractors \cite{waddington2014strategy, fang2018cell}.
+For high-dimensional networks, in addition to the traditional linearization method \cite{koopman1931hamiltonian, korda2018linear}, the dimension-reduction method based on mean-field theory has been shown to be a powerful tool for predicting tipping points \cite{gao2016universal, jiang2018predicting}.
+We could also use changes in network structure as early warning signals of regime shifts \cite{chen2012detecting, yang2018dynamic}.